Ab Exercise Videos

 There are many exercise possibilities for each body part and the abdominals

 are no exception.
-You can use any of these exercises by itself or in
+You can use any of these exercises individually or in

 combination with other abdominal and core